"French borrowings in the Russian language." Borrowed words in Russian from English, French or German: examples, meaning

 • from non-Slavic languages (Latin, Greek, Scandinavian, Turkic, Germanic, French, English and other borrowings).

-A. Phonetic signs:
+A. Phonetic features:

-1. The presence of the original letter "a": lampshade, april, red, army, pharmacy.
-Russian words with the original "a", in that case, do not count the words formed on the basis of borrowings, are rare.
-In the main, these are interjections, onomatopoeia and words formed on their basis: aha, ah, ah, ah, gasp, ay, go around etc.
+1. Presence of the initial letter “a”: lampshade, April, red, army, pharmacy.
+Russian words with the original “a”, in which case we do not count words formed on the basis of borrowings, are found occasionally.
+Basically, these are interjections, onomatopoeias and words formed on their basis: yeah, ah, ah, ah, gasp, ah, echo etc.

 5. The presence of combinations of consonants “kd”, “kz”, “gb”, “kg” in the roots of words: joke, station, barrier, warehouse.

-7. Having a combination "byu", "vu", "kyu", "mu" in word roots: bureau, engraving, ditch, communiqué.
+7. Availability of combination "bu", "vu", "kyu", "mu" in the roots of words: bureau, engraving, ditch, communiqué.

-9. Pronunciation of a solid consonant sound before the vowel [e] (letter "e"): model[de], test [te].
+9. Pronunciation of a hard consonant sound before the vowel [e] (letter “e”): model[de], test [te].

-B. Morphological features:
+B. Morphological characteristics:

-B. Word-forming features:
+B. Word-formation features:

 1. TO Greek borrowings ( Greekisms) include, for example: